anyone-protocol/ator-protocol/docker/examples/da/README.md

 Each network participant's state is mounted to apropriate subfolder in temp `tor` directory

-Torrc file for each participant also mounted to the corresponding subfolder.
+Anonrc file for each participant also mounted to the corresponding subfolder.

 #### Add one more directory authority to consensus